jimburton/noughts-and-crosses/README.md

     $ mvn compile && mvn exec:java

 For more information on how to use Spark, see http://sparkjava.com/tutorials/.

 ## Using the Lombok annotations

-We are using the Lombok library to reduce the amount of boilerplate we have to write.
-For instance, in the `Game` class the `@Data` annotation generates the getters and setters, `@ToString` generates a custom `toString` method, and `@AllArgsConstructor` generates a constructor that requires all three fields:
+We are using the [Lombok](https://projectlombok.org) library to reduce the amount of boilerplate we have to write.
+For instance, in the `Game` class the `@Data` annotation generates the getters and setters, `@ToString` generates a custom `toString` method, and `@AllArgsConstructor` saves us from writing a constructor that requires all three fields:

 ```java
 import lombok.AllArgsConstructor;
 import lombok.Data;
 import lombok.ToString;
 import java.util.Collection;

 @Data